 The surveillance and control programme included both dairy and beef herds.
 Bulk milk samples from the dairy herds were provided by the dairies.
-From the beef herds, individual blood samples were collected on the farms from maximum ten animals older than 24 months.
+From the beef herds, individual blood samples from animals older than 24 months were collected at slaughterhouses, with a maximum of ten animals per herd.

 The target population of dairy herds consisted of all cattle herds delivering milk to dairies during the sampling period.
-In 2010, bulk milk samples from 1,265 randomly sampled dairy herds were tested.
-The target population of beef herds was all beef herds receiving governmental support according to recordings of July 2010.
-A total of 4,020 individual blood samples from 507 beef herds were analysed in herd pools.
-The sampled herds represented approximately 11.6% of the Norwegian cattle herds (Table 1).
+In 2011, bulk milk samples from 1,226 randomly sampled dairy herds were tested.
+The target population of beef herds was all herds delivering cattle to slaughter in 2011.
+A total of 4,758 individual blood samples from 1,278 beef herds were analysed in pools.
+The sampled herds represented approximately 17.0% of the Norwegian cattle herds (Table 1).

 Bulk milk samples and blood samples were examined by an indirect enzyme-linked immunosorbent assay (ELISA; Svanova Biotech AB, Uppsala, Sweden) at the Norwegian Veterinary Institute in Sandnes (4).
-For verification and for follow-up of suspect cases, LACTELISA BLV Ab and SERELISA BLV Ab from Synbiotics Corporation (Kansas City, MO, USA) would be used.

 Table 1.
-Numbers of dairy herds and beef herds within the frame of the Norwegian surveillance and control programme for EBL in 2010
+Numbers of dairy herds and beef herds within the frame of the Norwegian surveillance and control programme for EBL in 2011

 Herd category Total no. of cattle herds No. of herds tested % tested of the total no. of herds

-Dairy herds 11,150 1,265 11.3
+Dairy herds 10,500 1,226 11.7

-Beef herds 4,200 507 12.1
+Beef herds 4,200 1,278 30.2

-Total 15,350 1,772 11.6
+Total 14,700 2,504 17.0

-\ Based on data from the Register of production subsidies as of 31 July 2010.
+Based on data from the Register of production subsidies as of 31 July 2011.

-\\ Cattle herds delivering milk to dairies.
+Cattle herds delivering milk to dairies.